jlw-ecoevo/jlw-ecoevo.github.io/people.md

 <summary>Click for more info</summary>

-Lyra received their B.S. in Biology at Binghamton University before joining the mGamut Lab.
+<p>Lyra received their B.S. in Biology at Binghamton University before joining the mGamut Lab.</p>

 </details>